Loud overreaching advertisements in religious programmes broadcast on Christmas Eve – breach of good taste

-Dissatisfied with TVNZ’s decision, Mr Watson referred the complaint to the Broadcasting Standards Authority under s.8(1)(a) of the Broadcasting Act 1989.
+Dissatisfied with the broadcaster's decision, Mr Watson referred the complaint to the Broadcasting Standards Authority under s.8(1)(a) of the Broadcasting Act 1989.

-For the reasons below, the Authority declines to determine the complaint.
+On reconsidering the complaint pursuant to the Court’s direction, the Authority declines to uphold the complaint.

-TVNZ had accepted the complaint, it added, because the formal complaints procedure in the Broadcasting Act was concerned with "programmes and their presentation".
+TVNZ advised Mr Watson that it accepted the complaint because the formal complaints procedure in the Broadcasting Act was concerned with "programmes and their presentation".

-TVNZ acknowledged that it was easy to see how a Christian could be offended by the interruption by advertisements of programmes involving carol singing or Bible readings.
-Nevertheless, it added, it was an SOE and was required to operate as a commercial entity.
-Like other commercial organisations, it did not see the need to withhold advertising around religious subject matter.
+TVNZ acknowledged that it was easy to see how a Christian could be offended by the interruption, by advertisements, of programmes which focused on carol singing or Bible readings.
+Nevertheless, it added, it was a State Owned Enterprise (SOE) and was required to operate as a commercial entity.
+Like other commercial organisations, it argued that it did not see the need to withhold advertising around religious subject matter.
 It declined to uphold the complaint.

-When he referred his complaint to the Authority, Mr Watson said he failed to see the relevance of TVNZ’s argument that it was required to operate as a commercial entity.
+When he referred his complaint to the Authority, Mr Watson said he failed to see the relevance, first, of TVNZ’s argument that it was required to operate as a commercial entity, and second, the arguments about the nature of the print media.
 He wrote: